Zimbabwe

 Overview

 Zimbabwe has had a troubled investment environment in the recent past, largely due to an unstable political situation and the rather chaotic land reform programme that the government embarked on.
 The land reform programme, in brief, entailed the taking over of white-owned farmland to resettle landless black people with compensation limited to improvements.
-The government's position has been that the reform programme was agreed on with the former colonisers and compensation of USD3.5 billion for the improvements and not the land is to be paid.
+The government's position has been that the reform programme was agreed on with the former colonisers and compensation of USD 3.5 billion for the improvements to be paid.

-Zimbabwe's Second Republic was ushered in 2018, following the ouster of the late president of the first republic, R. G. Mugabe, after which the country enjoyed relative stability.
-The Second Republic has been trying to end sanctions, re-integrate into the commonwealth and attract foreign direct investment with limited success, whilst they are attempting to improve the country's investment policy (ease of doing business).
-As the country moves towards general elections, scheduled to take place between July and August 2023, inflation has once again spiralled out of control, as cost of goods and services increase as the value of the local currency depreciates against hard currencies.
+Zimbabwe's Second Republic was ushered in in 2018, following the ouster of the late president of the first republic, R. G. Mugabe, after which the country enjoyed relative stability.
+The Second Republic has been trying to end sanctions, re-integrate into the commonwealth, and attract foreign direct investment (FDI), with limited success, whilst they are attempting to improve the country's investment policy (ease of doing business).
+After the general elections that were held in August 2023, inflation has once again spiralled out of control, as cost of goods and services increase.
+The Zimbabwe dollar has depreciated significantly against hard currencies.

 Zimbabwe opposes foreign domination of certain sectors of its economy.
 In this regard, the investment legislation, on the one hand, prescribes local participation requirements in most enterprises and, on the other hand, provides for limited investment protection and investment incentives.
-The indigenisation laws that used to require 51% ownership of all foreign-owned companies have been abolished.
+Mandatory indigenisation laws that prescribed at least 51% ownership of all foreign-owned companies to local shareholders have been abolished.

 Quick rates and dates